Benefits of Joining the Challenge

 - Certificate of competition and personalized reference letter

 Application Period: The application period is open throughout September.
-The deadline for 2019-20 applications is coming soon.
+The deadline for 2019-20 applications is September 27th, 2019 at 4:00 pm.

 Workshop Period: Workshop sessions will take place throughout the Fall 2019 semester.
 These workshops will be focused on one of the three key areas of leadership.
 Participants are required to take a Clifton Strengths workshop as a baseline for future learning.
 This is a mandatory component of the program.